seunghalee/fitETL/src/README.md

 Module that contains methods to convert Postgres columns into data types supported in Redshift.

 ## postgres_connection.py
 Module that contains methods to connect to Postgres and execute SQL statements.
-Get name of all Postgres tables in the database using `all_tables()` and get number of total rows in a given table using `num_rows(table_name)`.
+Get names of all Postgres tables in the database using `all_tables()` and get number of total rows in a given table using `num_rows(table_name)`.

 ## postgres_to_redshift.py
 This is the working migration script that exports tables from Postgres to Redshift.